 Doing CO-OP while at Pacific allows international students to develop an impressive resume and skill set that sets them apart from the competition.
 Students who complete a CO-OP are prepared and already have knowledge and experience in the fields they are interested in, before they even graduate.

 It is also a valued part of the Pacific engineering curriculum: CO-OP is required for domestic students and strongly encouraged for international students.
 Students can be in any STEM major at the School of Engineering and Computer Science to get the opportunity to participate in CO-OP.
-Students even gain sixteen or thirty-two credits towards their degree while in their CO-OP!
+Students even gain 16 or 32 credits towards their degree while in their CO-OP!

 So, why do a CO-OP while studying at Pacific?
 You will strengthen and reinforce your academic engineering knowledge and skills, acquire hands-on industry experience and programming skills, learn how to navigate a corporate environment, and build confidence.

 Connect classroom learnings to real work experience

 Practice professional collaborations in teams

 Learn how to search for jobs and develop interviewing skills